na-na-hi/renget/archive/tmd2character_Cress.md

     1/10+2 IP | ▯▯▯▯▯▯▯▯▯▯▯▯
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------
-1. Lightweight | The User is lighter than their species is normally supposed to be. | 1
+1. Lightweight (Active) | The User is lighter than their species is normally supposed to be. | 1
-2. Eᴍᴘᴛʏ | Vacant IQ slot. | N/A
+2. Misfortune (Active) (What the hell kurum)  | The User is very unlucky.
+All 20s become 1s. | 0
 3. Eᴍᴘᴛʏ | Vacant IQ slot. | N/A
 Rememberance | The User's Max IP is increased by 2.
 Granted from Fragmented or Anamnesis. | 0 IP Eᴍᴘᴛʏ | Description. | N/A